SG Dynamo Hohenschönhausen: SG Dynamo Hohenschönhausen

 A match between SG Dynamo Hohenschönhausen and ASK Vorwärts Berlin during an indoor tournament in 1962.
 The match was won 5–3.

-SG Dynamo Hohenschönhausen was formed from a merger of sports communities SG Dynamo Berlin-Mitte, SG Dynamo Berlin-Ost and SG Dynamo Berlin-Nordost in 1957.
+SG Dynamo Hohenschönhausen was formed from a merger of SV Dynamo sports communities SG Dynamo Berlin-Mitte, SG Dynamo Berlin-Ost and SG Dynamo Berlin-Nordost in 1957.
 SG Dynamo Hohenschönhausen would offer a wide range of sports, such as football, speed skating, judo, athletics, gymnastics wrestling and swimming.

 SG Dynamo Hohenschönhausen won promotion back to the DDR-Liga in 1959 and stabilized in the second tier.
-While SG Dynamo Hohenschönhausen was formally an independent sports community, it was in practice a feeder club to sports club SC Dynamo Berlin.
+While SG Dynamo Hohenschönhausen was formally an independent sports club, the sports community was in practice a feeder club to the larger sports club SC Dynamo Berlin.
 SG Dynamo Hohenschönhausen regularity featured promising young players of SC Dynamo Berlin, as well as retiring veterans of SC Dynamo Berlin, such as Herbert Schoen, Wolfgang Velebil, Harry Nippert, Dieter Fuchs, Klaus Thiemann, Jürgen Bräunlich, Christian Hofmann, Herbert Maschke, Joachim Hall, Jochen Carow and Günther Aedtner.
-The youth department of SG Dynamo Hohenschönhausen was merged with the youth department of SC Dynamo Berlin in August 1963 in order to raise the level of youth activities.
+The youth department of SG Dynamo Hohenschönhausen was eventually merged with the youth department of SC Dynamo Berlin in August 1963 in order to raise the level of youth activities.
 The new youth department had 19 youth teams.

 The football department of SC Dynamo Berlin was reorganized as football club BFC Dynamo in 1966.
 This also meant the end of the football department of SG Dynamo Hohenschönhausen.
 The football department of SG Dynamo Hohenschönhausen was disbanded after the 1965–66 season.
 The players of SG Dynamo Hohenschönhausen joined the reserve team of BFC Dynamo, the BFC Dynamo II.
 SG Dynamo Hohenschönhausen had been relegated from the DDR-Liga after the 1965–66 season.
 The place of SG Dynamo Hohenschönhausen in 1966–67 Bezirksliga Berlin was then taken over by BFC Dynamo II.
 BFC Dynamo II finished the 1966–67 Bezirksliga Berlin in first place.